 Corn (Zea mays), or maize, is an annual grass crop species that survives only because of its cultivation by humans.
 Its ancestry tells some interesting tales.
 For most crop species a wild ‘relative’ is readily apparent.
 This is not the case for maize but the answer may actually depend on what one means by ‘apparent’.
 There is no plant that bears strong resemblance to corn, especially in terms of its ‘ear’, a cluster of female flowers and later fruits.
 Its closest relative, called teosinte, differs in several ways from corn.
 Significantly, it differs in ways that make it an unlikely ‘proto-crop’, one that humans might manipulate by selective harvesting and planting in order to make it more desirable.
 However the genetic differences between teosinte and corn turn out to be quite small, differences in developmental genes that can greatly alter the ‘looks’ of a plant and, significantly, alter features that make it a desirable crop.
-Thus there is an ancestor of corn (a species of teosinte) that grows wild in Mexico, it just doesn’t look much like corn and has features, in particular a small number of fruits that are encased in a very rigid structure, that aren’t very suitable for harvesting.
+Thus there IS an ancestor of corn, a species of teosinte that grows wild in Mexico.
+But it doesn’t look much like corn and has features, in particular a small number of fruits that are encased in very rigid structures, that don’t make it a likely candidate for domestication.

 Unisexual flowers of corn: female flowers (above) are clustered on a branch called an ear.
 There are typically 1 to 3 ears per corn plant, occurring (as they always do!) in the axils of leaves, male flowers are also clustered on special stems, these occur at the top of the plant in structures called tassels.

 Corn is a flowering plant in the monocot group, a phylogenetic entity that includes orchids, palms, lilies and grasses.
 The grasses are put together in the Poaceae family, a large family that includes staple crops (wheat, rice) and is also extremely important ecologically, often dominating regions.